Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Spry
 After you hit a creature with a melee attack, you may shift into any empty tile that is the same distance as you currently are from them.

+### Swift
+You may use the Dodge reaction to attempt to completely evade Agility attacks (including Grapple attacks).

 ## Striker